 10. How do I choose the right data management tool?

 Look for scalability, security, compliance features, and the ability to integrate with your existing systems.
-The best healthcare data solutions support automation and integration.
+The best healthcare data management platforms support automation and integration.